A Month in the Wild

 A curious thing happened, as soon as I stopped wanting to be somewhere else, I realized what a jewel of a place I had landed in.
 A bit east of my first site, in Kootenay Plains- Alberta, I found the most beautiful off grid camping site I’ve ever lived in.

-August 11th was a crowning jewel for reveling in nature.
+A couple weeks into my stay there, the night of August 11th, was a crowning jewel for reveling in nature.
 The night before, people with Texas license plates had puzzled me by setting up a tent a 75 feet from my front door.
 People don’t normally camp so close in big, wild areas.
 At 2am they were out and about using headlamps.
 It turned out they were sky chasers, and our front yard was the perfect place to see the whole sky.

 “Tonight will be a special night,” the husband said.
 “It’s the height of the Perseid meteor shower and the aurora should be pretty good too.”
 They encouraged me to put my phone on a tripod, take a nap, and be ready to be up until the wee hours.
 I had never seen the aurora and did what I was told.